What is CBD? | Everything You Need to Know | VIIA

 Many people seek out CBD for its potential calming effects.
 The exact mechanisms for how CBD might help with relaxation aren't fully fleshed out yet, but there are several theories:

-At higher CBD doses, many people report a feeling mind and body relaxation conducive to sleep.
+Many people feel deep mind and body relaxation at higher CBD doses conducive to sleep.
 Here are several ways CBD may help support healthy sleep patterns:

 Although it's not FDA-approved for this either, another popular reason why people seek out CBD products is to support discomfort as part of a pain management plan.